 It’s highly intuitive, well supported, has a large community behind it producing a lot of helpful content, including Youtube video tutorials.
 If you are on iPhone, give Garageband a try, it’s free and comes installed on IOS devices.
 But if on Android, or you aren’t a fan of Garage Band, FL studio is highly recommended.

 While much of the information above could be applied to a number of instruments in a general sense, the acoustic guitar, being a portable instrument that doesn’t require a power source is ideally matched to the convenience of smart phone recording.

-All things considered, with your acoustic guitar in hand and a smart phone (with audio app installed) and microphone in your pocket you have all you need to get started recording high quality audio, regardless of whether you are in an acoustically treated room or playing by a fire while camping.
+All things considered, with your acoustic guitar in hand and a smart phone (with an audio app installed) and microphone in your pocket you have all you need to get started recording high-quality audio, regardless of whether you are in an acoustically treated room or playing by a fire while camping.

 One of the real benefits of modern audio technology has been the lowering of the bar to entry, meaning just about anyone can record music and share it with the world.
 Considering that means a lot of undiscovered talent now have the opportunity to have their music heard, this can only be considered a huge benefit for all.